sclorg/redis-container/6/root/usr/share/container-scripts/redis/README.md

 ======================================================

 This container image includes Redis 6 in-memory data structure store for OpenShift and general usage.
-Users can choose between RHEL, CentOS and Fedora based images.
+Users can choose between RHEL, CentOS Stream and Fedora based images.
-The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS Stream images are available on [Quay.io](https://quay.io/organization/sclorg), and the Fedora images are available in [Fedora Registry](https://quay.io/organization/fedora).
+The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), and the CentOS Stream images are available on [Quay.io](https://quay.io/organization/sclorg).
 The resulting image can be run using [podman](https://github.com/containers/libpod).

 Note: while the examples in this README are calling `podman`, you can replace any such calls by `docker` with the same arguments